kobylynskyi/graphql-java-codegen/docs/migration-1.x.x-2.0.0.md

 ### 4. Rename all references to API interfaces in your resolver classes (only for server-side codegen)

-If you were using generated API classes, then in your GraphQL Resolver implementation you should fix the reference to generated interfaces:
+If you were using generated API classes, then in your GraphQL Resolver implementation you should fix the reference to generated interfaces.
+This is because by default the suffix of API interface is now by default equals to `Resolver` (configurable via `apiNameSuffix` option).
+Example:
 ```java
 // old approach
 import com.example.graphql.generated.CreatePersonMutation;